VOB/OptixRayTracer/README.md

 Requirements to run code:

 - Visual Studio (preferred 2013.
-Earlier works, but 2015 is not supported by NVidia OptiX yet)
+Earlier works, but 2015 is not supported by NVidia OptiX 3.9)

 - CUDA Toolkit